t-dillon/tdoku/docs/sudoku.md

 ## Benchmark Summary

-Below are some charts summarizing benchmarking results for all datasets discussed above.
-For full details of benchmarks using a few different machines and compilers, see:<br> [https://github.com/t-dillon/tdoku/tree/master/benchmarks](https://github.com/t-dillon/tdoku/tree/master/benchmarks).
+Below are some charts summarizing benchmarking results for all datasets discussed above and for the fastest known solvers at the time of this writing.
+If other fast solvers come along (*they have, e.g. rust sudoku*), or if tdoku itself improves (*it has*), or if solvers are benchmarked on new platforms (*they have been*), I'll leave the numbers in this doc and the charts in this section as they are at this point in time.

+The most up-to-date benchmarks can always be found here:
+[https://github.com/t-dillon/tdoku/tree/master/benchmarks](https://github.com/t-dillon/tdoku/tree/master/benchmarks).

 Thanks for reading!